-- Kayak or canoe the Harpeth.
+- Kayak or canoe the Harpeth River.
 It’s about a 30-minute ride from downtown, but kayaking the Harpeth is great for all experience levels as it’s a slow river that is not very deep.
-Our company has booked through Adventures on the Harpeth on pretty summer days, and we highly recommend them.
+There are plenty of rental companies to choose from, including Foggy Bottom, Canoe Music City and Sunshine’s Adventures.

 - Or, you could stay closer to town and kayak our biggest river, the Cumberland.
 The view of downtown Nashville from the water is worth seeing.
 Contact River Queen Voyages.

 - About 15 minutes from downtown is Rock Harbor Marina.
-Here, you can grab lunch at Blue Moon Waterfront Grill and paddleboard at Paddle Up.
+Here, you can grab lunch at Blue Moon Waterfront Grille and paddleboard at Paddle Up.
 Be sure to make reservations!

 Music (before the late-night music):